 With November comes dark nights and the thrill of fireworks.
-Here are some dazzling displays that are sure to ‘spark’ your interest.
+Here are some dazzling displays of festivals and arts that are sure to ‘spark’ your interest.

 Tomorrow’s Ghosts Festival is a celebration of all things Gothic whilst embracing a wide range of alternative culture.
 The Festival aims to host both established and up and coming bands to reflect the diversity of the goth and alternative music scene as well as diversifying into film, art and spoken word.
 In addition to the Dark Days Alternative market, this October will include a number of film screenings and guest presentations.

 This very popular ticket only event (free), in the presence of our Lord Mayor and other Civic dignitaries, and supported by the wonderful City of Bradford Brass Band and the Bradford Cathedral Choir.
 There will be community singing, entertainment and an act of Remembrance to conclude.
 Donations invited.

 Thought Bubble started out as a small event in 2007 in the basement of Leeds Town Hall.
 Now in its 13th year, it is the biggest festival of its kind in the UK, a week long celebration welcoming international artists and visitors from around the world.

 Thought Bubble Festival week runs from 4th to 10th November.
 All across Yorkshire there will be exhibitions, workshops, reading and drawing events, parties, screenings and quizzes.

 The programme for the 33rd Leeds International Film Festival sees over 300 screenings and events to explore across 16 days across the magnificent city of Leeds.
 Selected from over 5000 films from 111 countries, the LIFF 2019 programme is presented in five major sections which are detailed here.